Skip to Main Content

 Online Resources-access to an alphabetical list of the resources that the library subscribes to.

 Search engines like Google are not usually recommended for finding academic information as anyone can publish information on the internet.
-However if you are searching for a government report or an organisation’s website using Google will be the quickest way to find this information.

 The following online videos will provide you with information regarding using Generative AI tools in your assignments: